Shell Environment on the Cluster

 Editing your .bashrc file

-The basic workflow for editing your .bashrc file is to sign in to Discovery, go to your $HOME directory, open the file in a text editor on the command line, make your edits, save the file, sign out of Discovery, then sign back in again.
+The basic workflow for editing your .bashrc file is to sign in to Explorer, go to your $HOME directory, open the file in a text editor on the command line, make your edits, save the file, sign out of Explorer, then sign back in again.
 Your changes will take effect when you sign back in again.

 Example procedure for editing your .bashrc file: